Elhameed/aicommits/README.md

 ----------
-If you found AI Commit useful, please consider giving it a star on [GitHub](https://github.com/Elhameed/aicommits)!
+- If you found AI Commit useful, please consider giving this repo a star!